Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 ### Authenticating a user account with Visual Studio Code
 This example demonstrates authenticating the `KeyClient` from the [azure-security-keyvault-keys][keys_client_library] client library using the `VisualStudioCodeCredential` on a workstation with Visual Studio Code installed, and the user has signed in with an Azure account.

-See more about how to configure your Visual Studio Code in [Sign in Visual Studio Code for VisualStudioCodeCredential](#sign-in-visual-studio-code-for-visualstudiocodecredential)
+See more about how to configure your Visual Studio Code in [Sign in Visual Studio Code Azure Extension for VisualStudioCodeCredential](#sign-in-visual-studio-code-azure-extension-for-visualstudiocodecredential)

 <!-- embedme ../../keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentityReadmeSamples.java#L161-L172 -->
 ```java